About Me

 Education: B.A., Astrophysics and Mathematics, Swarthmore College (2020); M.S., Physics, West Virginia University (2022);

-Ph.D, Physics, West Virginia University (in progress)
+Ph.D, Physics, West Virginia University (est. graduation Aug.
+2026)

-Languages: Python, Bash, Julia, Processing, LaTeX
+Languages: Python, Bash, LaTeX

 Publications